telerik/blazor-docs/components/treelist/columns/bound.md

 * `Title` - the text that is rendered in the column header.
 See the Notes below for its behavior.

+* `DisplayFormat` - the C# format string that is used to render the field value in the cell when the grid is in display mode.
+Read more in the [Column Display Format]({%slug treelist-columns-displayformat%}) article.

 * `Editable` - (defaults to `true`) - you can set this property to `true` or `false` to allow or prevent [editing]({%slug treelist-overview%}#editing) of this field.
 Defaults to `true`.
 To edit data, you also need a [CommandColumn]({%slug treelist-columns-command%}).

 * `Filterable` - (defaults to `true`) - you can set this to `false` so a [filterable]({%slug treelist-filtering%}) treelist will not let the user filter that particular column.